bloudermilk/acts_as_async/README.md

 ### Basic usage

-ActsAsAsync adds three methods to your class that you can use to async any other method.
+ActsAsAsync adds three instance methods to your model that you can use to async any other instance method:

     post = Post.create(:body => "Wow, acts_as_async is neat!")